List of vodka brands

-This is a list of brands of vodka.
+This is a list of vodka brands.
 Vodka is a distilled beverage composed primarily of water and ethanol, sometimes with traces of impurities and flavorings.
 Vodka is made by the distillation of fermented substances such as grains, potatoes, or sometimes fruits or sugar.
 The classic preparation is performed using grain or potatoes.
 The grains or potatoes based vodka has a neutral flavor profile.